Bibliography and Exhibitions

 Group exhibition of work by 16 artists.
 Included: Mark Steven Greenfield, LaMonte Westmorelands.

 LOS ANGELES (CA).
-Luckman Gallery, California State-LA; California Craft and Folk Art Museum.
+Luckman Gallery, California State University-LA; California Craft and Folk Art Museum.

 African American Artists in Los Angeles, A Survey Exhibition: Part One, Fade (1990-2003).

 January 16-February 29, 2004.

 Exhibition catalogue published by the City of Los Angeles Department of Cultural Affairs.
 Multi-venue group exhibition.
 Curator Malik Gaines.
 Artists included: Riua Akinshegun, Edgar Arceneaux, William Attaway, Joseph Beckles, Donald Bernard, Mark Bradford, Dennis O. Callwood, Lavialle Campbell, Roland Charles, Gerald Cyrus, Vaginal Davis, Marita Dingus, Nzuji De Magalhães, June Edmonds, Charles Gaines, Todd Gray, Mark Steven Greenfield, Marvin Harden, Kira Lynn Harris, Lyle Ashton Harris, Maren Hassinger, Ulysses Jenkins, Vincent Johnson, Jaime Macias, Kerry James Marshall, Guy J. Maxwell, Rodney McMillian, Willie Middlebrook, Ralph Middleton, Adia Millett, Dominique Moody, Senga Nengudi, Kori Newkirk, Lorraine O’Grady, John Outterbridge, Michael Queenland, Glynnis Reed, Sandra Rowe, Alison Saar, Betye Saar, Lezley Saar, Raymond Saunders, Gary Simmons, Joseph Sims, Rufus Snoddy, Eric Wesley, LaMonte Westmoreland, C. Ian White, Kehinde Wiley, Pat Ward Williams.
 [Long descriptive review: Doug Harvey, LAWeekly, February 12, 2004.]

 LOS ANGELES (CA).
 Watts Towers Art Center.